luxonauta/printElements/README.md

 <script src="https://cdn.jsdelivr.net/gh/aqazix/printElements@latest/dist/printElements.min.js" crossorigin="anonymous"></script>
 ```

-### By Download

-Download the minified files from the [``dist/``](https://github.com/pedrorrd-sousa/printElements/tree/master/dist) folder and include them in the HTML with a link and script.

-#### :receipt: How to set up and use
+Or you can download it directly from the [repository on GitHub](https://github.com/luxonauta/printElements/tree/master/dist).

+## Setup

-To use it, the content to be printed needs to be encapsulated in the first ``<main>`` tag.
+Now, to use it, the content to be printed needs to be encapsulated in the first ``<main>`` tag.

-Then, in your script, call the function ``printElements(options)`` and pass an object as a parameter, with the options that suit your project.
+Then, in your script, you should call the function ``printElements(options)`` and pass an object as a parameter, with the options that suit your project.

+In this object, should be declared a few things:

+- **Targets** - The relative paths to the pages to be included in the print function.
+- **Tags** - An array of the tags to be printed.
+- **willNotPrint** - A class selector that will exclude elements in the function.

+See an example below:

 ```html
 <head>